cloudfoundry/routing-release/src/code.cloudfoundry.org/routing-acceptance-tests/docs/running-acceptance-tests.md

 | `oauth.port` | UAA port | `443` |

 > [!NOTE]
 > The `addresses` field is automatically updated by the script on each run — you do not need to set it manually.
+You can find the `admin_password` and the `oauth.client_secret` value in the secrets file of the `kind-deployment/temp` folder.

 ### Verified Working Configuration